This page explains how to use the

 Waiting on job_556ba2e5aad340a7b2818c3e3280b7a3 ...
 (1s) Current status: DONE +----------+-------+ | name | COUNT | +----------+-------+ | Aarian | 5 | | Aaidan | 5 | | Aamarion | 5 | | Aadhavan | 5 | | Aaqib | 5 | +----------+-------+

 To avoid incurring charges to your Google Cloud account for the resources used in this quickstart, follow these steps.

 bq rmcommand to remove the

 -rflag to delete all tables in the dataset, include the

 bq rm -r babynames

 Confirm the delete command by typing

-To learn how to export data out of BigQuery, see Exporting data from BigQuery.
+To learn how to export data out of BigQuery, see Exporting table data.